influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/troubleshooting/frequently_asked_questions.md

 ## Why am I seeing a `503 Service Unavailable` error in my meta node logs?

-This is the expected behavior if you have yet to join the meta node to the cluster.
+This is the expected behavior if you haven't joined the meta node to the cluster.
 The `503` errors should stop showing up in the logs once you [join](/enterprise/v1.0/introduction/meta_node_installation/#join-the-meta-nodes-to-the-cluster)